 Although the out-of-the-box features of Google Analytics are powerful and insightful tools, they don’t paint the full picture.
 In order to track and measure important user actions on your website, you’ll need to setup Goals and eCommerce conversions in Google Analytics.

 Once you set up goals and eCommerce transactions in Analytics, you can import your Analytics goals into Google AdWords.
 By importing your Analytics goals into Google AdWords, you can attribute Key Performance Indicators (KPIs) such as sign-ups and purchases to your paid and organic efforts.

 Google Analytics Remarketing and Dynamic Remarketing

-Remarketing is one of the most powerful advertising tools available to brands.
-Why?
-Because it means getting your message in front of people who have previously engaged with your website.
+We are recognized as a top Ad Agency on DesignRush because we leverage the most valuable advertising strategy: remarketing.
+Why is remarketing is one of the most powerful advertising tools available to brands Because it gets your message in front of people who have previously engaged with your website.

 A great remarketing strategy means your business remains top of mind when potential customers are browsing websites on Google’s Display Advertising network.

 The most fundamental form of remarketing consists of adding an AdWords remarketing tag to your website to track website visitors and present them with ads when they are on other sites.

 Google Analytics Remarketing allows you to build remarketing audiences using the behavior of website visitors.
 These audiences can then be accessed and used in advertising campaigns within Google AdWords.

 Dynamic Remarketing allows advertisers to show ads to website visitors based on the products or services they viewed when they were on your site.
 If you’re not technically savvy, setting up dynamic remarketing ads may be difficult.